 - How do home security cameras work?

 - Where do I place home security cameras?

 - Do all home security cameras require a subscription?

 - How do I choose a home security camera?

 - What is the best brand of home security camera?

 - How does Digital Trends test security cameras?

 You can self-install most home security cameras.
-But, if you want to hire a professional, you can hire a home security or home surveillance professional to install your cameras.
+But, if you want to hire a pro, you can hire a home security or home surveillance professional to install your cameras.

 It depends.
 The amount and length of storage you get depend on factors like the specific model, whether it supports SD card storage, and whether you have a paid subscription plan or if you use the free plan.

 Technically, yes.
 Customers have reported instances where hackers access their home security camera’s audio feed.
 To help protect your home security camera from hackers, use a strong non-default password, use two-factor authentication when available, secure your wireless network, and buy your home security camera new from a trusted source.
 You can learn more about how to protect your home security camera from hackers here.